dsatizabal/cpuy-timer/README.md

 ![GtkWave results for timer module](./img/gtkwave.png "GtkWave: timer module")

 observe that for this case we're not using a verilog testbench but rather we're testing directly (Design Under Test or DUT for CocoTB) the corresponding modules.

+As per 10Nov2023 the timer is having a malfunction that detects the overflow with a clock cycle delay.

 ## Running Formal Verification: